defuse/bqp/blog-source/content/economics-of-mandatory-backdoors.md

 government wants backdoors in everything.
 That's money that could be spent on healthcare, disease research, and other things that *actually save lives*.
-Even if the government can convince us of assumptions (1), (2), (3), (4), and (5), they *still have to convince us that they can save more lives using the access those backdoors provide than we could save by spending that money elsewhere.*
+Even if the government can convince us of assumptions (1), (2), (3), (4), and (5), and are fine with reimbursing the added cost, they *still have to convince us that they can save more lives using the access those backdoors provide than we could save by spending that money elsewhere.*